jaredszajkowski/jaredszajkowski.github.io/content/post/git-quick-start-guide/index.md

     $ git config --global core.editor

-Alternatively, you can edit the git configuration with:
+Alternatively, you can edit the git configuration directly with:

     $ git config --global --edit

 ## Store credentials

-In 2021, GitHub disabled authentication via username and password, and now requires authentication with a token.
+In 2021, GitHub disabled authentication via password and now requires authentication with a token.
 The following command sets up the credential helper, where it will store your token in `~/.git-credentials`:

     $ git config --global credential.helper store

-After you log in during a push with your username and token, it will be stored in the above location.
+After you log in during a `git push` with your username and token, the username or email address and token will be stored in the above location.

 Note: The token is stored in plain text, so use caution if that is a concern.